IPGP/seiscomp3_ipgp_maps/README.md

 ## mksc3maps.m: make new background maps

-Matlab code to produce the maps.
+Matlab source code to produce the maps.

 ### Dependencies